-- 9.9 If the Board of Governors then declares that a Program redundancy exists, the Board of Governors, after consultation with Senate, will make all reasonable efforts to reassign Members in the affected Program or Programs to vacant positions related to other Programs, but which lie within the areas of expertise of those Members.
-Members may be reassigned to available administrative positions for which they are qualified provided that this does not violate contractual agreements in force, or hiring policies and practices pertaining to such positions at the time of ratification of this Agreement. - 9.10 The efforts of the Board of Governors to reassign Members from redundant Programs shall include reasonable offers of retraining where it is probable that such training will enable a Member who is partially qualified for a vacant position to become fully qualified.
-The Board of Governors is not obligated to spend more on retraining and salary during the training of a Member than the Board would spend on that Member in the event of laying the Member off, with appropriate notice and severance. - 9.11 Where a Member accepts a reassignment or a transfer pursuant to a declaration of Program redundancy, all employment rights and privileges of the position last held that are appropriate to the reassigned position shall be transferred with the Member.
-Examples of such rights and privileges are: seniority, rank, eligibility for promotion and, where appropriate, tenure, benefits, nominal salary and eligibility for salary and/or career development increments, sabbatical eligibility and credits, portion of time available to do research and access to previously held research facilities and opportunities, and eligibility for participation in collegial decision making. - 9.12 If a Member declines an offer of reassignment under Article 9.9 or if no reassignment is offered, the Member shall be laid off, in which case the lay-off provisions contained in Article 10 shall apply, except the maximum severance pay shall be six (6) months more than in the case of lay-off due to financial exigency.
+- 9.9 If the Board of Governors then declares that a Program redundancy exists, the Provost shall consult with affected Members about their potential reassignment.
+The Provost shall make all reasonable efforts to reassign an affected Member to any cognate Programs for which his/her fields of expertise are a reasonable fit.
+The seniority provisions of Articles 10.17, 10.18 and 10.18.1 shall prevail in deciding which Members shall be reassigned, when several Members are deemed by the Provost to have expertise which could fit that of cognate programs.
+Members may be reassigned to available administrative positions for which they are qualified provided that this does not violate contractual agreements in force, or hiring policies and practices pertaining to such positions at the time of ratification of this Agreement. - 9.10 The efforts of the Provost to reassign Members from redundant Programs shall include reasonable offers of retraining where it is probable that such training will enable a Member who is partially qualified to become qualified for the reassigned position.
+The Employer is not obligated to spend more on retraining and salary during the training of a Member than the Board would spend on that Member in the event of laying the Member off, with appropriate notice and severance. - 9.11 Where a Member accepts a reassignment or a transfer pursuant to a declaration of Program redundancy, all employment rights and privileges of the position last held that are appropriate to the reassigned position shall be transferred with the Member.
+Examples of such rights and privileges are: seniority, rank, eligibility for promotion and, where appropriate, tenure, benefits, nominal salary and eligibility for salary and/or career development increments, sabbatical eligibility and credits, portion of time available to do research and access to previously held research facilities and opportunities, and eligibility for participation in collegial decision making. - 9.12 If a Member declines an offer of reassignment under Article 9.9 or if no reassignment is offered, the Member shall be laid off, in which case the lay-off provisions contained in Article 10.2 shall apply, except the maximum severance pay shall be six (6) months more than in the case of lay-off due to financial exigency.
+Any laid-off Member shall have recall rights, applicable to all cognate Programs, as contained in Articles 10.21 and 10.22.